anibalbastiass/android.cs.shopcartchallenge/README.md

 - Keep clean code and use minimal dependencies

 - Navigation:
-This app contains a single activity with a Navigation Controller with some Fragments: `CartListFragment` and `CartDetailFragment`
+This app contains a single activity with a Navigation Controller with a Fragment: `ShopCartFragment`

 - ViewModel:
 This component is useful for share and save data throw Live Data